-As such the following stakeholders will be consulted in developing this SWMP:
+As such the following stakeholders have been consulted in developing this SWMP:

 - NRAR (formerly Dol);

 - EESG (formerly OEH);

-- NSW EPA; and
+- NSW EPA;

-- City of Canterbury Bankstown Council (CoCB).
+- City of Canterbury Bankstown Council (CoCB); and

+- Inner West Council (IWC).

 A summary of the consultation is provided below and in Appendix D.